cbpark/minimacs.d/README.md

 # minimacs.d

-This is a minimal setting for using Emacs in old machines.
+This is a minimal configuration for using Emacs in old machines (typically servers).
 It does not contain any external packages.
 Tested with [GNU Emacs](https://www.gnu.org/software/emacs/) 23.1.

 ## How to install